approov/quickstart-watchos-swift-urlsession/SHAPES-EXAMPLE.md

 If it is not possible to download the correct certificate from the portal then it is also possible to [add app signing certificates from the app](https://approov.io/docs/latest/approov-usage-documentation/#adding-apple-app-signing-certificates-from-app).

-> **IMPORTANT:** Apps built to run on the iOS simulator are not code signed and thus auto-registration does not work for them.
+> **IMPORTANT:** Apps built to run on the watchOS simulator are not code signed and thus auto-registration does not work for them.
 In this case you can consider [forcing a device ID to pass](https://approov.io/docs/latest/approov-usage-documentation/#forcing-a-device-id-to-pass) to get a valid attestation.

 ## RUNNING THE SHAPES APP WITH APPROOV